Grayray75/FPS-Display/README.md

 1.14.x | ❌ Unsupported
 1.8.9 | ⚠️ Maintence*

-_*_ only bug fixes, new features come only when I have enough time.
+_*_ bug fixes only, new features only come when I have enough time.